cjnaz/cjnfuncs/timevalue.md

 - If timevalue (eg, '20m'), then value is taken as a time offset from now, equivalent to `datetime.datetime.now() + timevalue`.
 Note that using timevalue offsets may accumulate a time drift.
 - If single time (eg, '17:20') or list of str times (eg ['12:13:14', '14:00']), then taken as specific times.
-- times format is hour:minute with optional :second (default :00 seconds) using a 24-hour clock.
+- times format is hour:minute with optional :second (default :00 seconds) using a 24-hour clock and local time zone.
 - Note: A typo on a time replacing a ':' with '.' will be interpreted as a valid decimal number of seconds of a timevalue.

 `days` (int/str or list of int/str, default 0)